June 30, 2014

 std.Distribution creates probabilistic models to simulate uncertainty of input parameters of the studied model.
 The block supports both parametric and sample-based distributions.

 std.UQ analyzes model output and can be used to obtain outputs distribution or estimate model sensitivity to input uncertainties and its failure probability (output exceeding given threshold).
-Note that both blocks are currently in beta development state and are intended for experienced OpenTURNS users.
+Note that both blocks are currently in beta development stage and are intended for experienced OpenTURNS users.

 Finally, since pSeven 3.0 includes the latest release of MACROS, its newest features also become available to pSeven users.
 In particular:

-- Surrogate based optimization (SBO) method of std.Optimizer now supports mixed-integer problems.
+- Surrogate-based optimization (SBO) method of std.Optimizer now supports mixed-integer problems.
 To use this feature, at least one of the problem objective or constraint functions should be configured as expensive, in order to switch to SBO.

-- std.Optimizer is now able to analyze behavior of linear and quadratic objectives and constraints and restore analytical functions so they are evaluated internally by the block in order to speed up solving.
+- std.Optimizer is now able to analyze the behavior of linear and quadratic objectives and constraints and restore analytical functions so they are evaluated internally by the block in order to speed up solving.

 - std.ApproxBuilder features new Tensor Gaussian Processes (TGP) approximation technique, which is a further development of the methods first introduced in the Tensor Approximation (TA) technique.
 TGP modifies the Gaussian Processes (GP) algorithm for big data sets and provides model accuracy evaluation support not available in the original TA or incomplete Tensor Approximation (iTA) techniques.